mahilab/Syntacts/tutorials/unity.md

 ## SyntactsHub

-Although not required, the `SyntactsHub` component is useful for opening and managing the lifetime of a Syntacts device Session.
+Although not required, the `SyntactsHub` component is useful for opening and managing the lifetime of a Syntacts device session.
 Simply attach this component to an existing or empty GameObject in your scene:

 ![SyntactsHub](https://raw.githubusercontent.com/wiki/mahilab/Syntacts/images/tut-unity/hub1.png)